Ryan-T-Shaffer/medicare-desynpuf-mlr-pmpm-2008-2010/README.md

 Add 1 more sentence related to the data analyst POV of the project, maybe tie in the so-what related to the data analyst POV that you still need to write.

-In the Total service line (svc) group Cost PMPM (+9.5%), Count PMPM (+6.3%), and MLR (+2.1%) rose modestly from 2008→2009; then from 2009→2010 they dropped sharply (−37.8%, −35.8%, −45.5%).
+In the Total svc group Cost PMPM (+9.5%), Count PMPM (+6.3%), and MLR (+2.1%) rose modestly from 2008→2009; then from 2009→2010 they dropped sharply (−37.8%, −35.8%, −45.5%).
 These sharp declines a crossed all KPIs happenend due to 1 of 3 influences: positive influences (prevention, unit-price reductions, fewer complications, shift to home care), negative influences (higher patient cost sharing, tighter prior authorization, narrower networks, delayed claims), or a combination of both.
 The report further decomposes these KPIs by individual svc, race groups, and their component measures to identify what kinds of influences are driving these changes and evaluate how Medicare is performing.

 [![Executive summary](./assets/executive_summary.png)](./assets/executive_summary.png)